 At the moment there are so many things that we are unable to control, but we need to accept that and focus on the things that are in our control.

 Find things that you enjoy that you can still do inside.
 These will make you feel more positive about staying at home and give you a nice distraction.
 People are finding ways to do their usual favourite past times online such as hosting a virtual quiz, participating in a listening party with their friends.
-Also learning a new skill through a range of online tutorials or signing up to an online qualification
+Also learning a new skill through a range of online tutorials or signing up to an online qualification.

 As well as this, keep your mind active if you have the time.
 You can do things such as read, write, play games, do crosswords, complete sudoku puzzles, finish jigsaws, or try drawing and painting to stay focused.